13–15 June 2026 | with Adrian Florea | 3 days | Fees starting from 1100 RON

-This June, Ermitaj Malin will again host a three-day arboriculture course with Adrian Florea, landscape architect and ISA Certified Arborist.
+In June, Ermitaj Malin will once again host a three-day arboriculture course with Adrian Florea, landscape architect and ISA Certified Arborist.

-The course took place last year and returns this June, offering hands-on learning in a landscape that combines forest, orchard, garden, and pasture.
+The course was held last year and returns this summer, offering hands-on learning in a landscape that brings together forest, orchard, garden and pasture.
 The setting reflects our broader approach to permaculture and regenerative living.

 For those already familiar with Adrian’s work, the course deepens practical skills.
-For newcomers, it provides a solid introduction to understanding trees and working with them safely, respectfully, and in harmony with living systems.
+For new participants, it offers a solid introduction to understanding trees and working with them safely, respectfully and in harmony with living systems.

-The course is immersive and experiential, allowing participants to learn by doing while connecting with the land, the trees, and the community around Ermitaj.
+The course is immersive and experiential, allowing participants to learn through practice and connect with the land, the trees and the Ermitaj community.

 13–15 June 2026